-It is convenient for users to be reachable where-ever they are.
+It is convenient for users to be reachable where ever they are.
 For this purpose the network needs to keep track of user's locations.
 For example, in GSM the mobile makes location updates regularly automatically.
-The network has a Home Location Register, a database that stores the location information with the accuracy of a Visitor Location Register that is inside a Mobile Switching Center taking care of the users roaming in a certain geographical area.
+The GSM network has a Home Location Register, a database that stores the location information with the accuracy of a Visitor Location Register that is inside a Mobile Switching Center taking care of the users roaming in a certain geographical area.

 Also the transfer of location and other mobility related control information falls under the definition of signaling although the transfer may take place while there is no call.
+After all, the purpose of the location updates is to facilitate calls.

-Digital transmission and structure of PCM system
+Digital transmission and the structure of PCM system

 In order to understand why call state is needed and to understand the architectural constraints that needed to be taken into account when digital signaling systems were designed, we must understand the transmission plant over which calls and signaling are carried.
+The nature of the transmission plant has had a significant impact on the architecture and design principles of e.g. the CSS7 signaling system.

 Pulse code modulation or PCM was the first digital transmission system.
 It was invented in the 1930's but implementation became feasible only late 1960's.
 For example Nokia used to be in the business of manufacturing telephone cables and during 1960's it decided to add value to their cables by designing a digital transmission system based on PCM.
 This is the origin of Nokia's path to electronics and telecom equipment manufacturing.
-Nokia's first PCM system went to live use in a network in 1968.
+Nokia's first PCM system went into live use in a network in 1968.

 During 1980's a move to the SDH (synchronous digital hierarchy) started.
-Inside SDH frame PCM signals are still carried.
+Inside an SDH frame PCM signals are still carried.
 Also, a SDH signal is usually broken into PCM signals before it is interfaced to an exchange.

-The starting point of the PCM system is that voice is sampled 8000 times per second in order to transfer the narrow band of less than 3.4 kHz.
+The basic assumption of the PCM system is that voice is sampled 8000 times per second in order to transfer the narrow band of less than 3.4 kHz.
 Recall the Nyqvist theorem of digital transmission: in order to transfer and recover a signal with a maximum frequency of N, the analogue signal must be sampled at double that rate.
 In the PCM system each voice sample is carried with 8 bits.
 This gives the basic speed of one channel that is used in the PCM system: $8000 \times 8 = 64$ kbit/s.
 A channel in PCM can be viewed as a continuous digital signal at the speed of 64 kbit/s.